Ukraine’s Zelenskyy preparing to visit DC on Wednesday

 The visit to Washington is set to include an address to Congress on Capitol Hill and a meeting with President Joe Biden.
 It comes as lawmakers are set to vote on a year-end spending package that includes about $45 billion in emergency assistance to Ukraine and as the U.S. prepares to send Patriot surface-to-air missiles to the country to help stave off Russia’s invasion.

-The latest tranche of U.S. funding would be the biggest American infusion of assistance yet to Ukraine, above even President Joe Biden’s $37 billion emergency request, and ensure that funding flows to the war effort for months to come.
+The latest tranche of U.S. funding would be the biggest American infusion of assistance yet to Ukraine, above even Biden’s $37 billion emergency request, and would ensure that funding flows to the war effort for months to come.

 House Speaker Nancy Pelosi encouraged lawmakers to be on hand for Wednesday evening’s session.